About the course

 There are nine core modules organised under three themes: policy and governance, theory and analysis, and research skills.
-These modules are assessed by written examination as well as an additional policy brief assignment.
-You will study two electives which are each assessed through a 4000 word essay.
-You will also write an individual dissertation of 15,000 words.
+You will also study two electives and write an individual dissertation of 15,000 words.

 These offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research.
 The dissertation will expose you to applied research methods used widely in academic and professional research.